cemar-ortiz/money_dog/README.md

 ### Installation

-To install it just clone the repository and while on a terminal in the cloned directory input
+To install it or play around with:

+1. Clone this repository

+2. On the cloned directory, setup a virtual environment:

+`python3 -m venv venv`

+3. Install the requirements:

+`pip install -r requirements.xt`

+4. Run the source file using the python interpreter:

 `python3 main.py`